dzhadinets/yalda/README.md

 # Yet Another Linux Development Approach

-The main thing that YALDA does is automatically prepare environment for development of specific kernel (version, toolchain, architecture, and config of the kernel) with ability to launch it and debug at runtime.
+The main thing that YALDA does is automatically prepare an environment for development of specific kernel (version, toolchain, architecture, and config of the kernel) with ability to launch it and debug the kernel in the real time.

 ## Motivation
-When you are during brand new board bring-up it is usually required to develop or tune Linux kernel modules.
+When you are in a brand new board bring-up it is usually required to develop or tune Linux kernel modules.
-The main issue is that to debug it on a remote environment is that you have to setup specific set of hardware and software tools.
-The second point is when you are developing user interface of the module you even do not need a hardware but specific architecture, toolchain, version of the kernel etc.
+The main issue is that to debug it on a remote environment it is required to setup specific set of hardware and software tools.
+The second point is when you are developing public user interface of the module you even do not need a hardware but specific architecture, toolchain, version of the kernel etc. YALDA helps to setup all inclsive virtual environment where you can have a fun for the developing but not a configuration

 ## Prepare environment
 YALDA checks all required dependencies basing on the configuration of your build.
 YALDA utilizes KConfig approach